hillar/example-app/README.md

 # Example - Domains to IPs

-This directory contains a JavaScript-based integration example.
-The integration offers an editable list of domain names whose resolved IPv4 addresses are then used as assets.
+This directory contains a JavaScript-based app example.
+The app offers an editable list of domain names whose resolved IPv4 addresses are then used as assets.

-The aim is to demonstrate most of the integrations API functionality and development flow:
+The aim is to demonstrate most of the apps API functionality and development flow:

 - Using the API emulator and Docker Compose for development

-- Interacting with Badrap integrations API
+- Interacting with Badrap apps API

-  - Fetching & updating instance state
+  - Fetching & updating installation state
-  - Authenticating requests to and from the Badrap integrations API
+  - Authenticating requests to and from the Badrap apps API

 - UI coding